AyoungYa/scenarios/python/challenge-build-fake-person/step1.md

-# Library install
+# Library Install

 Please install the `Faker` library using the pip tool and verify that it has been installed successfully.

-Here is an example to check if Faker has been installed successfully:
+Here is an example to check if Faker was installed successfully:

 ```python
 import faker  # if not installed successfully, will print: ModuleNotFoundError: No module named 'faker'